Seanxupoj/DATA-ANALYST-PORTFOLIO/Chicago City 311 Service Analysis/README.md

 ## Datasets

 ## Acknowledgements
-The data is stored in General Assembly database but are also available in [City of Chicago official website](https://data.cityofchicago.org/)
+The data is stored in General Assembly's internal database but is also available on [City of Chicago official data portal](https://data.cityofchicago.org/)